J4X-98/Writeups/CTFs/justCTF2023/BabyOtter/writeup.md

 So we now wave found the 4 indexes that were used [183, 228, 251,3].

 Now we still need to find our bytes.
-I retrieved these by starting from the begin with a bytevector of length 4 and calculate them in each step.
+I retrieved these by starting from the beginning with a byte vector of length 4 and calculating them in each step.
 As we know that they are the xor of the last byte of tmp and the index we can now easily calculate them.

 ```txt
 tmp                    = 0xffffffff